ErpNetDocs/webclient/introduction/how-to/functional-panels/product-list.md

 ### Filter by product group

-To filter products by a groups, simply expand the **Product Group** dropdown menu and select the desired group.
+To filter products by a group, simply expand the **Product Group** dropdown menu and select the desired group.

 Once selected, only products from the chosen group will appear in the list.